 At the bottom of the hillside the drive ends at what was once the main entrance to the estate.
-Two pillars (one now missing) marked with the initial "H" (rather than "D") flanked the entrance, welcoming visitors in their carriages and early motor vehicles.
+A large column marked with the initial "H" stood on one side of the entrance welcoming visitors in their carriages and early motor vehicles.
+A smaller, unornamented one marked the other side.